Join the Forest Project!

 - Application qualifications:

-- Currently enrolled in the 10th, 11th or 12th grade and have an interest in urban environmental issues and aptitude for rigorous fieldwork
+- Currently enrolled in high school and have an interest in urban environmental issues and aptitude for rigorous fieldwork

 - Important: In order for applications to be considered, applicants are required to apply to the Summer Youth Employment Program (SYEP) program listing our partner as your provider.
 Students submitting applications to other providers will not be considered.
 See more information in How to Apply section below.